 [COVID-19 Update:] eSignatures are a pivotal tool to help complete important transactions (even coronavirus testing medical forms) when customers are stuck in their homes.
 By simplifying, mobilizing, and guiding eSignature completion, businesses can optimally service their customers during these uncertain times.

-On this page, you will find a comprehensive guide to e-signature to help you learn about what it is, how to create one, how it works, its advantages, it’s legality, industry-specific use case and more.
+This page is a comprehensive guide to signatures and will help you understand about what it is, how to create one, how it works, its advantages, it’s legality, industry-specific use case and more.

 Table of contents